oschrenk/notes/company.md

 - give him something to do that can go live today
 - whole company or a least project team has meal together on first day with new hire
 - feedback chat after 1d, 1w, 1m

+## Teams ##

+- put teams in same space to support direct communication

 ## Community ##